 Ready to start?

-Short, highly personalized cold emails dedicated to a specific audience are a great way to start some new business relations and get more new hot leads for your company.
+Short, highly personalized cold emails dedicated to a specific audience are a great way to start some new business relationships and get more new hot leads for your company.
 And if you add a sequence of automated follow-ups, you’ll get a pretty powerful lead generation machine.

 Hope my tips help you write cold emails that hit the right note.
 Good luck!